frainfreeze/studying/home/readme.txt

     [ ] - The 48 Laws of Power by R. Greene (evil book)
     [ ] - 'Creativity, Inc.' by Ed Catmull ( managerial how-to on fostering creativity, productivity and work/ life balance in the office.)

+Teams:
+    [ ] - Team Geek: A Software Developers Guide to working well with others (For engineers who want to work successfully with other engineers)
+    [ ] - Managing the unmanageable: Rules, Tools...
+(For lead developers, line managers and others that need to steer software developers as a team)
+    [ ] - Difficult Conversation: How To Discuss What Matters Most (solve conflicts in a straightforward manner) [ ] - The Five Dysfunctions of a Team: A Leadership Fable (fix dysfunctional teams) [ ] - Peopleware: Productive Projects and Teams (couple days, how to treat people.
+Written for managers)

 Investing:
     [ ] - The Smartest Investment Book You'll Ever Read - by Daniel R. Solin [ ] - The Investor's Manifesto - by William J. Bernstein